keshon/dice-roller/docker/README.md

 Before you proceed, ensure you have the following prerequisites:

 - Docker and Docker Compose installed
-- Git (if you intend to pull the Dice Roller source code from a Git repository)
+- Git (if you intend to pull the source code from a Git repository)
 - A Discord bot token acquired from the Discord Developer Portal
 - Traefik proxy is set up and ready (optional).